germane4oss/germane4oss/README.md

 ## German Silva
-I'm currently a student at the University of Toronto enrolled on the Machine Learning Foundation Certificate program.
+I'm currently a student at the University of Toronto enrolled in the Machine Learning Foundation Certificate program.

 ### A little bit about me....